 I’ve been using Linux for both fun and profit for most of my life, and some people might say that I’m “good with computers,” but I have no formal training.
 Professionally, I am neither a dedicated programmer nor a system administrator – just a generalist with shallow understanding in a number of disciplines, so take anything that you find here with a grain of salt.
 This page is an attempt to describe the current state of my home server and network setup.

 Some of the services currently running on this box:

-- “Escaping” Google Photos: LibrePhotos + Resilio Sync for semi-automated backups of pictures from iPhone and a web gallery.
-A write-up on this setup is finally available, as well as the obligatory multi-user update.
-Previously used PhotoPrism for about a year and also briefly tried Photoview.
+- “Escaping” G**gle Photos: Immich.
+Previously: LibrePhotos + Resilio Sync for semi-automated backups of pictures from iPhone and a web gallery.
+And before that: PhotoPrism for about a year and also briefly tried Photoview.

-- Notetaking: TiddlyWiki for dynamic notes and MDwiki for static docs.
-I was previously using Benotes, and before that – Google Keep.
+- Notetaking: Switched to Joplin.
+Previously used TiddlyWiki for dynamic notes and MDwiki for static docs, but didn’t really “use” them that much.
+I was previously using Benotes, and before that – G**gle Keep.
+To be fair, I prefer taking notes in an actual notebook.

 - Site change monitoring: ChangeDetection.io.
 Cause I really don’t want to learn Selenium in order to monitor a couple of vendors’ websites for BIOS updates.

 - Wishlist: Christmas Community.
 I was using a WordPress blog (this site!) for this, but it was clearly overkill.

 - Monitoring: Glances.